swacksoc/discord-bots-session/README.md

 ## Next steps

+* Prevent your Bot from replying to itself!
+Spam has been known to occur!
 * Write a method that can reverse an input, for example "Something!" -> "!gnihtemoS"
 * Write a method than returns the total number of users on the server
   * Make this output display how many are bots and how many are actively online